ohhi-vn/easyworker/README.md

 Start worker and moniter worker.
 Send task to worker and get result.
+Restart child if it failed.
+It's depended about restart strategy of child.
+Supervisor has one owner goroutine for send & manage signal to children.

 ## Child

 Run task with user's function and handle error.
 If user's function panic worker will check retry config and re-run if needed.
+Each child has owner goroutine to run task.

 # Guide